frain-dev/convoy-website/src/app/(main)/blog/articles/webhooks-with-transactional-outbox.md

 ## Designing the Outbox

 Let’s dive into implementing the transactional outbox pattern using Go and SQLite.
 Our implementation consists of two main components: an ingest service that creates events and a worker that processes them.
 In your system, the ingest service can represent any component that performs CRUD operations on domain objects — in this example, we’ll use invoices.

+You can visit [webhooks with transactional outbox](https://github.com/frain-dev/tutorial-scripts/tree/main/webhooks-with-transactional-outbox) to see the full working code used in this article.

 ### Database Schema